Sucralose is an artificial sweetener that helps you cut out sugar from your diet.

 Sucralose is a good all-around non-caloric sweetener for replacing sugar in your diet.
 It’s been associated with positive benefits for weight loss, decreasing fat mass, and decreasing waist circumference.

-There are some theoretical concerns with using sucralose in high-heat situations, so avoiding sucralose for baking and other high-heat applications seems like a good precaution. keep in mind there are other low-calorie alternative sweeteners that are heat stable.
+There are some theoretical concerns with using sucralose in high-heat situations (baking at high temperatures), so avoiding sucralose for baking when the oven is hotter than 350 degrees F seems like a good precaution. keep in mind there are other low-calorie alternative sweeteners that are heat stable.

 There is no clear evidence indicating that the use of sucralose is harmful, and if you enjoy the taste and feel confident consuming it, it may be a good strategy for reducing overall calorie intake.